 You can view distance analytics in a few ways in the new reporting function:

-• Distance run
+- Distance run

-These simple charts and table additions will allow more effective performance reporting.
+These simple charts and table additions will allow for more effective performance reporting.
 You’ll feel more confident reporting to authorities and funding bodies, and have a clearer understanding of how you’re performing relative to contract requirements.

 Tracking distance performance against target